Sebastian Szymański: Fenerbahçe

 On 12 July 2023, Turkish Süper Lig side Fenerbahçe announced the signing of Szymański on a four-year contract, for €9.75 million.
 On 26 July 2023, he scored his first goal in his debut in UEFA Conference League against Zimbru at the Şükrü Saracoğlu Stadium, Fenerbahçe won 5–0.
 On 13 August 2023, he made his Süper Lig debut against Gaziantep FK at the Şükrü Saracoğlu Stadium, Fenerbahçe won 2–1.
 He made his Turkish Cup debut on 7 February 2024, against Gaziantep FK at the Gaziantep Stadium, Fenerbahçe won 2–0.
 On 9 February 2025, against Alanyaspor, he scored 4000th goal of the team in Süper Lig history.

 On 13 March 2025, he scored double in 2024–25 UEFA Europa League knockout phase against Glasgow Rangers at the Ibrox Stadium, Fenerbahçe won 2–0.

 On 6 April 2025, he made his 100th appearance (and scored 20 goals in his first 100 matches) in all competitions for Fenerbahçe against Trabzonspor in a 4–1 Süper Lig home win.

+Rennes

+On 22 January 2026, Szymański signed a three-and-a-half-year contract with Rennes in French Ligue 1.

 International career

 In May 2018, Szymański was named in Poland's preliminary 35-man squad for the 2018 World Cup, but did not make the final 23.

 On 9 September 2019, Szymański debuted for the senior Polish squad by replacing Kamil Grosicki in the 70th minute during a UEFA Euro 2020 qualifying match against Austria.
-He started for the first time in the same qualification on 10 October against Latvia and assisted on one of the goals, resulting in a 3-0 victory for Poland that secured their final tournament spot.
+He started for the first time in the same qualification on 10 October against Latvia and assisted on one of the goals, resulting in a 3–0 victory for Poland that secured their final tournament spot.
 Szymański scored his first goal for his country on 19 November 2019 in the last qualifying group game against Slovenia.
 On 15 October 2024, he scored a goal in a 3–3 draw against Croatia in the group stage of the UEFA Nations League.